PluMGMK/vbesvga.drv/README.md

 ### Having trouble finding compatible modes?

-Ideally the driver would be able to list out all the modes it tries, and indicate what makes each one (un)suitable.
-But this would make the `FindMode` function even more convoluted, possibly to the point of needing a rewrite!
+If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly, and the driver will either boot successfully or give you a list of `Depth` values to try (if the default isn't supported).

-In the meantime, the `VIDMODES.COM` tool included in the latest release can list the available modes on your system to give some idea of what settings to try.
-Example output:
+If you're not sure which resolution to try, the `VIDMODES.COM` tool included in the releases can list the available modes on your system to give some idea.
+Example output (also seen in the screenshot above):
 ```
 Your card:
 (C) 1988-2018, Advanced Micro Devices, Inc. NAVI14 01.00